Ages of Piety

 Chicken Catching Night

 We lived differently in the 1950s on Waschke Road.
-Neighbors and relatives relied on each other when a job needed more hands.
+Neighbors and relatives relied on each other when a job needed extra hands.
 Haying, thrashing, digging potatoes, hog butchering, and chicken catching were the community events that entertained kids before we began to see the wider world on television.

-In those days, my grandpa ordered cartons of baby chicks by mail in the spring.
 Grandpa set out the chicks under a metal hood heated with light bulbs and suspended by a block and tackle from the collar tie rafters in our brooder house.
 As spring turned to summer, Grandpa raised the hood gradually as the growing chicks began to explore the brooder house.
 Summer wore on and the baby chicks grew into hardy pullets, that ranged over a wider and wider area, eventually running loose all over the farm yard, grazing on grass, weeds, and bugs.
-By September, they roosted in the orchard at night and only went into the brooder house for water and wheat that Grandpa set out for them.
+By September, they had begun to lay a few eggs and roosted in the orchard at night.
+They only went into the brooder house for water and wheat that Grandpa set out for them.

 Towards fall, Grandpa would call Wallace Poultry in Bellingham.
 Today, city folks get coffee and bagels, something we had never heard of, at a shop called The Bagelry, which occupies the old Wallace Poultry store.
 Decades ago, instead of fancy coffee, Wallace sent out trucks to pick up the old hens from our chicken house.
 If a kid was lucky, the truck didn’t arrive until after school and the kid got to join the squawking mayhem of tossing the old birds into wire crates that the trucker loaded on his flatbed.
 We kids speculated on exactly what happened to those scrawny and scrappy old birds.
 Needless to say, we only sold to Wallace, never bought their poultry.